Cherreads

 Kailus runs his fingers along the mana transport.
 'I sense air and teleportation magic within it, along with a faint voice.
 That's probably connected to that microphone.
 Holy, these desks are incredible!
 There's an entire coding in it, but it's too advanced for someone of my caliber to try and interact with.'

-More students pour into the room unannounced.
+More students pour into the room.
 Kailus glances up to study their appearances—already engrossed in his findings.

 Instead, he catches sight of familiar faces—old classmates—staring back at him.
-They murmur among themselves and decide to sit far away from Kailus.
+They murmur among themselves before deciding to sit far away from him.

 A pang of shame hits Kailus, though he understands.